Cross-validation framework#

 In the previous notebooks, we introduce some concepts regarding the evaluation of predictive models.
 While this section could be slightly redundant, we intend to go into details into the cross-validation framework.

-Before we dive in, let’s linger on the reasons for always having training and testing sets.
+Before we dive in, let’s focus on the reasons for always having training and testing sets.
 Let’s first look at the limitation of using a dataset without keeping any samples out.

 To illustrate the different concepts, we will use the California housing dataset.